Skip to content

 Secure View = boolean

 When Yes, the view definition and details are only visible to authorized users, i.e. users who are granted the role that owns the view.
 Default is No. Snowflake advises that views should be defined as secure when they are specifically designated for data privacy.
-For more information about secure views, please read the Snowflake documentation.
+For more information about secure views, read the Snowflake documentation.

 View Type = drop-down